EdwardBerman/shopt/README.md

 For doing Pixel Grid Fits we use an autoencoder model to reconstruct the Star
 ![image](READMEassets/nn.png)

+### Interpolation Across the Field of View
+[s, g1, g2] are all interpolated across the field of view.
+Each Pixel is also given an interpolation across the field of view for an nth degree polynomial in (u,v), where n is supplied by the user

 ## Inputs and Outputs
 Currently, the inputs are JWST Point Spread Functions source catalogs.
 The current outputs are images of these Point Spread Functions, Learned Analytic Fits, Learned Pixel Grid Fits, Residual Maps, Loss versus iteration charts, and p-value statisitcs.
 Not all functionality is working in its current state.
 Planned functionality for more Shear checkplots.